When Less is Not Enough: Maximalist Design in 2020 (plus 5 Ways to Keep it Modern)

 5 WAYS TO KEEP YOUR MAXIMALISM MODERN

-Having a maximalist design aesthetic doesn't mean you lack a thoughtful approach.
+Having a maximalist design aesthetic doesn't automatically mean clutter and chaos take over.
 Quite the opposite.
-When layering multiple pieces, colors, fabrics and patterns, there are ways to approach it so that it looks chic and modern (not overwhelming and crowded).
+When layering multiple pieces, colors, fabrics and patterns, there are thoughtful ways to approach it so that it looks chic and modern (not overwhelming and crowded).

 1. ADD BOLD COLOR – whether it's on the walls or bright furniture pieces, this screams: I know what I want and I’m not afraid to show it!

 2. TRY FLOOR PAINT – Don’t forget what fun you can have under your feet!
 Two words: painted floors.
-It's no surprise, we love the versatility of paint and fully believe in getting creative with it.
-Adding color gives your floors an artistic element that can completely transform the look of wood and tile.
-What was once a simple choice of wood color or carpet has evolved into a whole new Pinterest category!
+Adding color and creativity gives your floors an artistic element that can completely transform the look of wood and tile.
+What was once a simple choice of wood color or carpet has evolved into one of the hottest new Pinterest categories!

-C2 Cabinet & Trim paint is so easy to apply and is durable enough for floors!
+C2 Cabinet & Trim paint comes in any color you can imagine!
+Read more about it HERE.
+It's eco-friendly (made from whey protein!), easy to apply and is durable enough for floors.

 According to this year’s Pinterest 100 report...“painted floor tiles” have seen a +1276% spike.
 And, no, people aren’t just painting their existing floor tiles: They’re creating faux mosaic scenes, mimicking herringbone, stenciling illusions, and more. (via domino.com)

 3. MIX + LAYER PATTERNS – if you're like us, there are so many amazing patterns out there it's hard to commit.
 But don't worry, you can mix all of them.
 For a more polished style, stick with the same color and layer them.